We are a family-owned farm on a historic 1743 homestead in North Stonington, Connecticut -- a stone's throw from Mystic and the shoreline.

-Proud members of the Texas Longhorn Breeders Association, and Veteran Connecticut Grown.
-We are committed to humanely raised, hormone-free, grassfed, and pasture-raised chicken and beef using climate-smart, regenerative, and sustainable farming practices.
+Proud members of the Texas Longhorn Breeders Association, CTGrown and Veteran Connecticut Grown.
+We are committed to humanely raised, hormone-free, pasture-raised chicken and beef using climate-smart, regenerative, and sustainable farming practices.
+Thanks to grants from the Connecticut Department of Agriculture we are creating 30 acres of silvopasture.

 FAQs